-The first branch is the so-called ordinary jurisdiction which is responsible for criminal and civil law cases.
-The respective courts for this branch are the "Fürstliches Landgericht" (Princely Court; first instance), the "Fürstliches Obergericht" (Princely High Court; second instance) and the "Fürstliche Oberste Gerichtshof" (Princely Supreme Court; third instance).
+The first branch is the so-called ordinary jurisdiction, which is responsible for criminal and civil law cases.
+The respective courts for this branch are the Princely Court (Fürstliches Landgericht; first instance), the Princely High Court (Fürstliches Obergericht; second instance) and the Princely Supreme Court (Fürstlicher Oberster Gerichtshof; third instance).

-The second branch are the administrative courts, respectively the individual administrative authorities as the first instance, in some cases an administrative appeals authority as the second instance and the "Verwaltungsgerichtshof" (Administrative Court) as the second or third instance depending on the legal matter at hand.
+The second branch is the administrative courts: the individual administrative authorities as the first instance, in some cases an administrative appeals authority as the second instance, and the Administrative Court (Verwaltungsgerichtshof) as the second or third instance, depending on the legal matter at hand.

-The third branch is the constitutional jurisdiction and is exclusively carried out by the "Staatsgerichtshof" as the sole constitutional court in Liechtenstein.
+The third branch is the constitutional jurisdiction, which is exclusively exercised by the Constitutional Court (Staatsgerichtshof) as the sole constitutional court in Liechtenstein.

-However, foreign investments in undertakings operating in regulated sectors might require approval by the respective authority.
-This includes for example banks and investment firms, asset management companies, and insurance companies.
+However, foreign investments in undertakings operating in regulated sectors might require approval from the respective authority.
+This includes, for example, banks and investment firms, asset management companies and insurance companies.
 In particular, investments above a certain threshold may need to be authorised by the authorities.

 The steps for foreign investors to obtain approval depend on the respective regulated sector.
-The same applies for consequences of investing in a regulated sector without prior approval.
-Sanctions could range from financial fines up to a forced sale of assets.
+The same applies for the consequences of investing in a regulated sector without prior approval; sanctions could range from financial fines up to a forced sale of assets.

-The process and timing are straightforward and can be completed within a few weeks up to several months depending on the individual case.
+The process and timing are straightforward and can be completed within either a few weeks or up to several months, depending on the individual case.

-As already stated, there are no general regulations applicable that would prohibit foreign investments on grounds of Liechtenstein's national interests.
+As already stated, there are no general regulations that would prohibit foreign investments on grounds of Liechtenstein's national interests.
 However, investments above a certain threshold may need to be authorised by the respective authority.
-In order to ensure a fit and proper management of a bank and investment firm, asset management company, or insurance company, the authorities examine the suitability of the (national or foreign) investor on the basis of his reliability, reputation and experience, as well as financial soundness.
+In order to ensure the fit and proper management of a bank and investment firm, asset management company or insurance company, the authorities examine the suitability of the (national or foreign) investor on the basis of his or her reliability, reputation and experience, as well as financial soundness.

-If the authorities do not authorise an investment, there is always the possibility of challenging such decision in court.
+If the authorities do not authorise a certain investment, there is always the possibility of challenging such decision in court.

 Liechtenstein law recognises a large number of different legal forms.
-The most common types of corporate vehicles are stock companies (Aktiengesellschaften), establishments (Anstalten), foundations (Stiftungen), and trusts (Treuhänderschaften).
+The most common types of corporate vehicles are stock companies (Aktiengesellschaft), establishments (Anstalt), foundations (Stiftung) and trusts (Treuhänderschaft).

-Due to its international recognition, the stock company is one of the most popular and most common types of legal entities in Liechtenstein.
+Due to its international recognition, the stock company is one of the most popular and most common types of legal entity in Liechtenstein.

 General meeting of shareholders

-The appointment of an audit authority is a requirement as the stock company is obliged to file audited annual accounts.
-The minimum share capital is CHF50,000, EUR50,000 or USD50,000 and must be fully paid up or contributed upon the formation of the company.
+The appointment of an audit authority is a requirement by law as the stock company is obliged to file audited annual accounts.
+The minimum share capital is CHF50,000, EUR50,000 or USD50,000, which must be fully paid up or contributed upon the formation of the company.
 The liability of the company is limited to its assets.

-The purpose of a stock company can be of economic or non-economic nature.
-However, the purpose must be lawful and in line with good morals.
+The purpose of a stock company can be of an economic or non-economic nature, but it must be lawful and in line with good morals.